webix-hub/gitbook-webix-jet/details/subviews.md

 <!-- footnotes -->
 - - -
 <a href="#origin" id="footnote1">1</a>:
 This is true if you use *HashRouter*.
 There's no hashbang with other routers, but this still works for *URL* and *Store* routers.
-The URL isn't stored only for EmptyRouter.
-For details, [go to the dedicated section](routers.md).
+The URL isn't stored only for *EmptyRouter*.
+For details, [go to the "Routers" section](routers.md).